 In a gorgeous state like Florida, healthier options for transportation are an everyday sight.
 Plenty of people enjoy biking to work and for leisure.
 But, what happens when something as innocent as biking turns into something deadly?
 Florida news has seen a wave of bicycling deaths recently and, according to AAA, Florida “leads the nation in bicycle fatalities.”
 The most recent studies show that Florida is responsible for roughly 16% of the nation's deaths caused by bicycle accidents.

-In February 2020 alone, we have already seen two major deaths of bicycle accident victims in Florida.
-A young woman was killed earlier this month while trying to cross U.S. Highway 441 at night, and a man was killed a few days later riding his bicycle at night.
+In February 2020 alone, we saw two major deaths of bicycle accident victims in Florida.
+A young woman was killed while trying to cross U.S. Highway 441 at night, and a man was killed a few days later riding his bicycle at night.
 As the numbers of bicycle fatalities rack up, we have to ask ourselves, “What more can be done to better protect all those on the road?”
 If you ride a bicycle regularly in Florida, you should be aware of the the rights you have on the road in case you ever find yourself in the event of an accident.

 - Failure to Follow Traffic Laws